Higantes Festival: Intangible heritage

 Possibly the earliest form of puppetry in the Philippines, higante-making has been supported by the government to keep the festival and its related traditions alive.
 A three-meter-tall puppet usually takes about an entire month to make, where the most difficult part to create is the head, which is made of paper strips.
 The body of a higante puppet is made up of bamboo or rattan strips, to make it easier for a puppeteer to carry it during the long procession, which normally takes hours to finish.
 The handle's height is adjusted to see its legs when it is raised by 30 centimetres from the ground.

-A related tradition with the higante puppets is the basaan, where people are sprinkled water during the parade to gain good fortune and blessings.
-Among Christians, the water is said to symbolize San Clemente, patron of fisherfolk.
-Shouting for water is an aspect of the tradition.
+A related tradition with the higante puppets is the basaan, where people are doused with water during the parade to gain good fortune and blessings, sometimes when they shout for it.
+Among Christians, the water is said to symbolize Pope Clement I, martyred by drowning and the patron saint of fisherfolk.
 Another tradition is the parehadores, a marching band and a group of young girls in colorful costumes with wooden slippers.
-They are responsible for holding the sagwan, wooden boat paddle, a symbol of the devotees of San Clemente.
-While marching, the band and the group of girls shout, "Viva San Clemente"!"
-The girls are always in front of the band as they parade.
+They are responsible for holding the sagwán, a wooden boat paddle symbolic of the devotees of Saint Clement, and while marching, the band and the girls before them shout, "¡Viva, San Clemente!”
 Other traditions are also known during the festival and its preparations.